DoDAO-io/desci-course/generated/questions/molecule.md

 ---

-##### What is the significant risk associated with traditional IP?
+##### Which of the following options about Traditional IP markets are correct?

-- [ ]  Web3 experimentation
+- [x]  Traditional IP markets are illiquid
-- [x]  Dispute over control
+- [ ]  Traditional IP markets have high liquidity
-- [ ]  Liability from economic experimentation
+- [x]  Traditional IP markets are inefficient
-- [ ]  Poor choices about when or whether to file a patent
+- [ ]  Traditional IP markets are efficient

 Hint: NoHint

-Explanation: One significant risk associated with traditional IP is the possibility of a dispute over control, both due to inadequate default IP laws and jurisdictional conflicts.
+Explanation: Traditional IP markets are illiquid, opaque, and inefficient.

 Sub Topics: No Sub-Topics